scottsun17/HomePricePerdiction/README.md

 In this step, we use the three dataset to build three models using its own top correlation coefficient factors.

 ### Step 4: Predict the Price of the Same House using Different Models
 We use the three models from step 3 to predict the price of the same house and comparing its predicted price.
-We receive the following results:
+We receive the following results:<br />

 |Neighborhood|Sale Price|
 |--|--|
 | Top | 230099.49 |